 If you want to have a look at laptops that have dedicated graphic cards, check out our list of best gaming laptops under $1,000.

 In terms of RAM, it has to be 16GB at a minimum.
 Windows laptops are not as well optimized as MacBooks, but they are generally more powerful and more suitable for gaming, so we’ll have to stick with them for now.
-However, make sure you upgrade the RAM to 16GB or higher going into 2021 and beyond.
+However, make sure you upgrade the RAM to 16GB or higher going into coming years.

 Almost all laptops come with SSD drives, even the budget ones on our list.